cdoremus/deno-fresh-oauth/README.md

 `read:user` scope gives read-only access to basic user information including name, login username and avatar URL.

+The two main functions on the `OAuth2Client` class `code` field covers the authorization endpoint (`getAuthorizationUri()`) and access token (`getToken()`) calls to the OAuth provider.

+Once a user has been authenticated, the session id is stored in a browser cookie.
+The `setSessionCookie`, `getSessionCookie` and `delete sessionCookie` functions in `utils/deno_kv_oauth.ts` is used for cookie manipulation.
+The browser cookie is also used to look up a user and get his/her data returned from Github to be displayed on the `/secured` page.

+TODO: MORE STUFF XXXXXXXXXXXXXXXXXXXX

 .....................................

 - **TODO:** Refresh token
+  - `RefreshTokenGrant.refresh` called

 ............
 NOTES .................